CNES/demcompare/docs/source/userguide/outputs.rst

 =======

-**Demcompare** will store several data and here is a brief explanation for each one.
+**Demcompare** will store several data on the *"OutputDir"* folder which is specified on the input configuration file.
+Here is a brief explanation for each one.

 The images :